DTFN/dtfn/docs/bls/bls-tendermint.md

 - `internalBLSInitMsgQueue`: msg queue to solve internal message
 - `commitInHeight`: the height in block of commit

+In the beginning of BLS initialization, we should know all node ID in the BLS init group, and sort the init group, find the location of the current node as `nodeIndex`, then confirm the threshold of init group, we use half of group number as `thresholdNum`. when we have `thresholdNum`, it is time for generating multinomial coefficient, using`SecretKey.SetByCSPRNG()`to generate the constant term of polynomial as `priva0`, according to `priva0`, generate coefficient.
+When multinomial is ready, we should calculate our commits according to coefficient of multinomial, and use p2p network to broadcast to other peer.
+Next step is that broadcasts secrets, first, we should generate secret according to multinomial for each peer, and then send the secret for corresponding peer.
+Other peer receive the secret, they can use the commit to verify the secret and put the result of verification in block, if they verify success, store the secret.
+After that, all node make a statistics for result of verification in block, remove the node that failed to verify.
+When the above process ends, we use the secret that all the remaining nodes send to me to generate private key for BLS as `skAgg`, generate public key for all the remaining nodes as `pubkPKEVec`, and generate group public key as `groupPK`.
+This is the end of initialization

 ##Generate random number
 We use BLSState struct to generate random number, as follow:
 ```